bichuvijay1990/stockholmweatheranalysis/README.md

 2.Move jar to cluster

-3. Execute of the test by using below commands
+3.Execute of the test by using below commands

 Temperature Analysis
 spark-submit --class com.weatheranalysis.spark.StockholmPressure --master yarn <location of weatheranalysis-1.0.0.jar>